Farah Hanley

 Email [javascript protected email address]

-Before joining Health Management Associates, Farah held multiple senior positions within the Michigan Department of Health and Human Services (MDHHS), including senior deputy director of financial operations administration, acting director of the department, state Medicaid director, and state behavioral health commissioner.
-Most recently, Farah served as chief deputy of health, leading the strategic policy vision for the State of Michigan Medicaid program and state psychiatric hospitals and centers.
-In this role, she led the largest scale Medicaid health plan procurement in Michigan Medicaid history, totaling approximately $75 billion over a five-year contract timeline.
+Before joining Health Management Associates, Farah held multiple senior positions within the Michigan Department of Health and Human Services (MDHHS), including senior deputy director of the financial operations administration, acting director of the department, state Medicaid director, and state behavioral health commissioner.
+She most recently served as chief deputy of health, leading the strategic policy vision for the State of Michigan Medicaid program and state psychiatric hospitals and centers.
+She led the largest scale Medicaid health plan procurement in Michigan Medicaid and provided direction for all behavioral health services and policy initiatives, including development of intensive specialty community-based services to address hospitals’ inpatient psychiatric bed crisis.